noreplyavailable/QEMU-Virt_manager-installer/README.md

 - Thats it!

 * Also, this is nowhere near finished or polished.
 Please use your own discretion when you run my shady bash files.
-* I haven't individually tested the packages because I saw a youtube video about it that seemed legit.
-(Mental Outlaw)
+* I haven't individually tested the packages because I saw a youtube video about it that seemed legit (Mental Outlaw).
+That doesn't mean it won't work.